elimydlarz/knocker/README.md

 ### Front

 Business in the front.
-Deploy using Heroku Git.
+Deployed to Heroku via GitHub connection.

 ### Back

 Party in the back.
-ECS probably?
+Deployed to ECS using their goofy wizard thing, then configured via Postman.

 ## EventStore